Asthma preventer inhalers in brief:

 If you take your preventer inhaler as prescribed and discussed with your GP or asthma nurse, one thing you'll notice is that you'll be less sensitive to your triggers, such as cigarette smoke and viral infections, because your airways are less inflamed.

 You might notice you're able to climb stairs or walk up hills more easily, that you're sleeping better, and not coughing at night.
 You might also notice that you or your child need less time off work or school and that you're more able to take part in exercise and family activities.

-You won't notice these improvements straight away, but if you keep taking your preventer inhaler as prescribed, these improvements will just become part of your everyday life and you or your child could be symptom-free.
+You won't notice these improvements straight away, but if you keep taking your preventer inhaler as prescribed and discussed with your GP/asthma nurse, these improvements will just become part of your everyday life and you or your child could be symptom-free.

 A trigger is anything that sets off your asthma symptoms or makes symptoms worse.
 Common triggers include dust, pollen, animals, colds and flu and cold weather.
 You may sometimes be able to avoid triggers – for example, by exercising indoors when it’s very cold, or by staying away from houses that have pets, if you react to them.
 But in reality, it’s often impossible to keep away from all your triggers.

 What you can do instead is reduce the risk of triggers setting off your symptoms.
 Using your preventer inhaler as directed is one of the most important ways of doing this.
 Your preventer inhaler contains a dose of steroid medicine that controls the inflammation and swelling in your airways.

 Over time, this medicine makes your airways less likely to react to any triggers you do come across by building up a protective effect.
 It’s also important to go for your regular asthma reviews, where your GP or asthma nurse will make sure you’re on the right dose of preventer medicine to help stop symptoms when you’re around triggers.